rails/rails/guides/source/active_record_callbacks.md

 During the normal operation of a Rails application, objects may be created, updated, and destroyed.
 Active Record provides hooks into this *object life cycle* so that you can control your application and its data.

 Callbacks allow you to trigger logic before or after an alteration of an object's state.
+They are methods that get called at certain moments of an object's life cycle.
+With callbacks it is possible to write code that will run whenever an Active Record object is created, saved, updated, deleted, validated, or loaded from the database.

 ```ruby
 class Baby < ApplicationRecord